 - Put on a recommended mask before starting to clean.
-If you don't have one, use a wet cloth.
+If you don't have one, use cloth.
 In dry conditions, wear eye protection (such as goggles) during clean-up.

 - Moisten the ash with a sprinkler first.
 This will help to stop the wind remobilizing it.